 This flower has been cultivated for tall, cut flowers, so in order to prevent flopping, some will require staking.
 The newer dwarf varieties will be easier for home gardening.

-Best environment for growing
+The best environment for growing

 They are heat-lovers, as they prefer their native climate which is relatively dry with warm summer nights.
 Damp climates with limited sun or too much frequent rain will not bode well for lisianthus.

-Lisianthus is technically a warm-zone perennial, but often grown as an annual.
+Lisianthus is technically a warm-zone perennial but often grown as an annual.
 They bloom from early summer and many will continue all the way through to late summer if you’re lucky.

 In summary, it is very possible to successfully grow lisianthus, whether you start from seed or not, you will be happy with these popular plants.
 And we hope you enjoy the process!